abtransitionit/luc/README.md

 ## Why LUC

-- A single binary (to download or build from source)
+- A single binary (download or build from source)
 - Manage resources for both **local OS** and **remote VMs**
 - Native support for **Rhel**, **Debian**, and derived distributions.
 - Unified linux management of: